andremarcondesteixeira/TeixeiraSoftware.Finance.Money/README.md

 var veryValuable = 1000 * aThousandMoneys;
 ```

-And you can compare money!
+### Comparison operations

 How incredible is that? :p

 The available operators are: `==`, `!=`, `>`, `>=`, `<` and `<=`.
 And the `.Equals` method is also available.